mauricechevez/be-challenge-prompt2/README.md

 ## 3rd party API to use
 I did not have time to implement this function, not only due to family obligations, but due to not having the knowledge of getting this done on time.
+I know how to pull data from an API, but I don't know how to integrate this into my own database.

 ~~I would likely use the OMDB API, but need to figure out how to add it to a "favorites" model.
 This favorites model will not be tied to a specific user, instead, anyone can add movie found from the API to the DB.
 How to integrate this?....~~

 ## Link to finished product